 By 1870 the Madeira school population had outgrown the little stone school and it was fortunate that by then a state system of public education had been implemented in Ohio.
 This authorized county commissioners to levy 1/2 mill property taxes to finance school building construction.
 A site was purchased at the southwest corner of Miami Avenue and Camargo Road and in 1875 a two-story brick structure was erected.
 It was known as "Madeira District No. 6."
 This building has two large rooms on the first floor for grades one through five, and one large room on the second floor for grades six through eight (Madeira did not have a high school until many years later.)

 The community passed a bond levy in 2004 that allowed the district to build two new facilities.
-In the fall of 2006, the new Madeira Elementary School and J. F. Dumont Media Center was opened, as well as the new Madeira Middle School and W. M. Sellman Media Center.
-Updates at Madeira High School included energy conservation measures to help manage operating costs including light retrofitting occupancy sensors, HVAC controls and geothermal installations.
-The Perin Learning Commons (PLC), formerly Perin Media Center, was opened in January 2015.
-That fall, Perin Learning Commons Courtyard was built off the PLC - mostly by volunteers.
+In the fall of 2006, the new Madeira Elementary School and J. F. Dumont Media Center were opened, as well as the new Madeira Middle School and W. M. Sellman Media Center.
+Updates at Madeira High School included energy conservation measures to help manage operating costs including light retrofitting occupancy sensors, HVAC controls, and geothermal installations.